-Anarchy and Anarchists of an action of grant of gallificous at Can one call oneself an anarchist, yet not believe in the practibility of an anarchist society?
+Anarchy and Anarchists

+Can one call oneself an anarchist, yet not believe in the practibility of an anarchist society?
 I believe one can; Francis Ellingham believes one cannot.

-This question has arisen because the defining of an anarchist has become so bound up with what Ellingham once called the "socialised mind" ("Anarchy", May, 1966) that few can think of anarchism apart from some concept of social transformation.
+This question has arisen because the defining of an anarchist has become so bound up with what Ellinghan once called the "socialised mind" ("Anarchy", Nay, 1966) that few can think of anarchism apart from some concept of social transformation.
 This is because the socialised mind means that "we tend to think more and more in terms of society as a whole, less and less in terms of the unique human individual.
-Confronted with any occupie or social problem, we tend to look for a solution which econonic or social problem, we tend to look for a solution which will best enable society to go on functioning, smoothly and efficiently, according to some ideal plan."
+Confronted with any economic or social problem, we tend to look for a solution which will best enable society to go on functioning, smoothly and efficiently, according to some ideal plan."

-As result an anarchist tends to be thought of not as one who negates authority for hirself, but as one who negates authority for everybody, and therefore has to postulate the possibility of a future state of affairs in which this universal negation will be realized.
-But because this latter view has been accepted up to now by almost all cormentators on anarchism - including some individualists - I do not see why I have to accept it.
+As result an anarchist tends to be thought of not as one who negates authority for himself, but as one who negates authority for everybody, and therefore has to postulate the possibility of a future state of affairs in which this universal negation will be realized.
+But because this latter view has been accepted up to now by almost all commentators on anarchism - including some individualists - I do not see why I have to accept it.

-On the other hand, I do not, as Ellingham suggests, think there is any necessary contradiction between being an anarchist and believing in the possibility of a generalized anarchy.
-Because I am possimistic about this possibility, it does not follow that I have to rule out of court these who are optimistic.
+On the other hand, I do not, as Ellinghan suggests, think there is any necessary contradiction between being an anarchist and believing in the possibility of a generalized anarchy.
+Because I am pessimistic about this possibility, it does not follow that I have to rule out of court these who are optimistic.
 (By "anarchy", in this context, I mean the anarchy defined and defended by a Martucci, not the socialised heaven of a Malatesta).
-Malatosta).